| DODO DATA

 coming apart at the seams!"

 It's not as though Corey gained any insight from playing Raph.
-Corey continued to suck after Raph left (after
+Corey continued to be mediocre after Raph left (after

 Raph got tired of beating everyone and moved on to something else).
 Corey can today be beaten by a 1 stone